TraceyOnim/blockchain_challenge/README.md

 ```

-2. Save failed tranaction.
+2.Save failed transaction.
 This will come handy at the point refunds needs to be done.
   Failed transaction can either be stored onto the database or even ets tables.

+3. Convert exchange rates to euros.